Perl5-Alien/Alien-Role-Alt/README.md

       pkg_name => [ 'libfoo', 'libbar', ],
     );

-The in your base class:
+Then in your base class:

     package Alien::Libfoo;